Clearloveyuan/DyG-MF/README.md

 # SMFBC
-The source code demo for one under-review paper in IEEE TKDE.
+The source code demo for one under-review paper.